meteorlxy/vssue/packages/docs/src/options/index.md

   If `issueId` is set, `labels`, `preifx` and `title` will be ignored.

   ::: danger ATTENSION
   If `issueId` is set, Vssue will use it to determine which issue to use directly, instead of requesting issues according to `labels` and `title`.
-This will make the initilization process of Vssue faster.
+This will make the initialization process of Vssue faster.

   In this case, however, you have to __create issue manually__.
 If the corresponding issue is not found, Vssue will not try to create a new issue for you.
   :::